Iontophoresis Machine Buyers Guide - Top Devices for Sweaty Hands and Feet Compared

 - Relatively expensive machine, but cheaper alternatives are available on their website

 When it comes to getting rid of excessive sweating on your hands and feet it is hard to find iontophoresis machines better than the Iontocure iD-100 at this price.
 The Iontocure iontophoresis machine is powered by a small current to help prevent hyperhidrosis.
 Current is passed through a small amount of water and is controlled by a high-tech controller which ensures that you never get too much current.

 When designing the Iontocure iD-100 there was a focus on making a machine that is easy to use.
 Every kind of person should be able to plug it in and go, thus a plug and use device was built.
-All you need to do is fill the device with water to the fill line, plug it in, adjust the setting, and you are good to go.
+All you need to do is fill this device with water to the fill line, plug it in, adjust the setting, and you are good to go.
 No complex steps to follow.

 This machine is a fold out device with two matts to ensure that both feet (or both hands) get the same treatment.
 You simply fold open the device, fill it with water to the fill point, and plug it in.
 Then you adjust the settings to where you want and your hyperhidrosis is on its way to being cured.
 Setup and operation of the iD-100 machine was purposefully made simple and easy so that there wasn’t a learning curve.
 Everyone should be able to get the treatment they deserve.
 At only a few hundred dollars this machine can help you avoid a lifetime of treatments at the doctor’s office which can rack up a massive bill.
 In fact, the iD-100 is one of the most affordable, yet highly rated, machines currently on the market.